Daith Piercings For Migraines

 Daith piercings cost a bit more than some other cartilage piercings, simply because they require experience and knowledge on the part of the piercer.
 And you certainly don’t want to get pierced by someone who doesn’t know what they’re doing, especially if you’re looking for help with migraines.

 In general, a daith piercing at a professional body piercing studio costs between $50 to $60.
-But you’ll pay more for more in demand studios and piercers.
+But you’ll pay more for studios and piercers, who are in demand.

 Should You Try To Get A Daith Piercing To Help Stop Migraines?